MEDIABLOCKAI/docs/tutorials/staking-tutorial.md

 **Step 1:**

-Navigate to staking.MBCscan.com and login to your wallet through metamask.
+Navigate to staking.mediablock.ai and login to your wallet through metamask.
 Make sure you are on MBC Blockchain network.
-If you are not please follow the instructions [**here**](https://doc.MBCscan.com/the-MBC-studio/getting-started/how-to-add-MBC-to-your-metamask).
+If you are not please follow the instructions [**here**](https://doc.mediablock.ai/the-MBC-studio/getting-started/how-to-add-MBC-to-your-metamask).

 ![](../.gitbook/assets/0%20%284%29.png)